Using Sequential Statistical Tests for Efficient Hyperparameter Tuning: Determining an Appropriate Sequential Test

-It cannot be expected to find a single distribution family that is always the best, contrary, it is to be expected that the distribution differs quite a lot for different settings.
+Many sequential tests are based on parametric assumptions.
+However, in the context of hyperparameter tuning it is not evident what kind of parametric properties can be assumed for the error estimates.
+As such, this necessitated an analysis of resampling error distributions beforehand to derive at least approximate parametric properties.
+Thus, we first performed a small simulation study in which we fit several common distribution families via standard maximum-likelihood estimation to empirical resampling error distributions.
+We obtained the latter by benchmarking the ML methods from Section~3 to 1\,000 bootstrap samples of the five regression and classification datasets, respectively.
+The goodness of the respective fits were determined with the \textit{Cramér-von-Mises} (CvM) criterion (see e.g., \cite{stephens}) using the \texttt{fitdistrplus} \texttt{R}-package \cite{fitdist}.
+One cannot expect to find a single distribution family that is always the best.
+On the contrary, it is to be expected that the distribution differs for different settings.
 However, finding a distribution family that has a good fit in many situations seems sufficient in order to build a sequential test around it.
-Distribution families considered are the normal distribution, the gamma distribution, the beta distribution (for classification only), and the Weibull distribution, as well as variations of these in the form of the log normal distribution, the log gamma distribution, the inverse gamma distribution, and the inverse Weibull distribution.
+The distribution families we consider here are the normal, gamma and Weibull distributions, as well as variations of these in the form of the log-normal, log-gamma, inverse gamma and inverse Weibull distributions.

-A problem that arises when using many of these distributions is that, as in the case of the logarithmic and inverse distribution families, the respective carrier does not contain the value 0 at all or, as in the case of the gamma distribution, has a corresponding density value of 0.
-This is particularly problematic in the classification context, since errors of 0 are not uncommon for certain combinations of (sub)data set and learner.
-An obvious solution is to shift the data with an additive constant $c>0$.
-However, it must be noted that the distributions in question are generally not "invariant" to such shifts, i.e., the distribution family is usually not preserved.
+One problem that arises when using many of these distributions is that, as in the case of the logarithmic and inverse distribution families, the respective support does not contain the value 0 at all or, as in the case of the gamma distribution, has a corresponding density value of 0.
+This is particularly problematic in the classification context, since errors of 0 are not uncommon for certain combinations of a (sub-)dataset and a learner.
+An obvious solution is to shift the data by an additive constant $c>0$.
+However, it must be noted that the distributions in question are generally not invariant to such shifts, i.e., the distribution family is usually not preserved.
 Therefore, the goodness of fit can sometimes depend strongly on the choice of $c$, especially when the observed errors tend to be small, as is the case in classification, where the errors range between 0 and 1.
-To account for this, the fit of the distribution families is calculated for different values of $c \in \{0.001, 0.01, 0.1, 0.15, 0.25, 0.5, 1, 1.5\}$, and only the results for the best $c$ are reported for each distribution family.
+To account for this, the fit of the distribution families was calculated for different shift sizes of $c \in \{0.001, 0.01, 0.1, 0.15, 0.25, 0.5, 1, 1.5\}$, and only the results for the best $c$ are reported for each distribution family.
+For the regression context, this problem is less relevant, since on one hand, MSE values of 0 only occur in pathological examples and on the other hand, MSE values usually have a higher magnitude compared to MMCE values and are thus less affected by small additive shifts.